Privacy policy

 Our two roles

-For your account, billing and our website, Gaugelog is the data controller: we decide what is collected and why.
+For your account, billing, analytics and our website, Gaugelog is the data controller: we decide what is collected and why.

 Data we collect as controller

-• Account data: your name, work email and password when you sign up.
+• Account data: your work email and password when you sign up.
+If you sign in with Google instead, we receive your email address from Google.
 If you turn on two factor authentication, we store your enrollment, never the codes.

 • Billing data: company name, billing address and, for business customers, a VAT or tax ID, collected at checkout.
 Card details are handled by Stripe and never reach our servers.